dataspecer/ds-wdoi/comments-ideas/ideas.md

        - The view could then group the properties by target classes.
   3. Filter by selecting subject classes of properties.
        - The view could then group the properties by subject classes.
-  4. **By parent**:
+  4. Filter by **by origin**:
-     - This depends on whether we are showing all properties to the user (inherited) or just the ones pertaining to the selected class (given by constraints):
+     - This depends on whether we are showing all properties to the user (inherited + own constraints) or just the ones pertaining to the selected class (given by constraints):
         1. Show everything
            - Might be too much for the user but he can search it immediately and does not have to look for other classes.
+             - This is good, because there are so many classes.
            - There is a need to know from which parent class came something.
            - There are multiple ways we could try to imagine it generically:
              1. Starting point is - everything is selected, so the user sees everything from parents.